ktownsend-personal/RetroPhone/README.md

   * I wonder if PhoneDTMF could run as a task with FreeRTOS and have better results?
 * Using Preferences.h to save settings was hanging on the prefs.begin() call at startup.
 I couldn't find anyone else online having this issue, but I eventually figured out it was a timing issue of some sort.
 A short delay before calling prefs.begin() was needed.
 A 50ms delay seems sufficient.
 I occasionally saw hangs when reading values during startup(), so if you see that try increasing the delay.
 * stopping dialtone fast enough to not hear a blip of it after dialing `1` as first digit required some special handling
-  * affects mechanical rotary dial phone; electronic pulse dial phone mutes line audio long enough that it wasn't an issue
+  * primarily affects mechanical rotary dial phone; my electronic slimline phone mutes line audio long enough that it wasn't an issue
   * added special callback to stop dialtone on very first instant of SHK falling edge without waiting for debounce
   * dialing-started callback must wait for rising edge to avoid dialing mode change on hangup
   * reduced tone generation chunk size from 576 to 33 (17ms to 1ms) so audio task loop detects cancellation faster and less audio in the buffer to finish playing